Furnace Repair Checklist

 Flat filters should be replaced once a month, while pleated filters should last about three months.
-You could also buy a washable filter that will work for about 10 years.
 If you have children or pets, you could have to replace your filter more frequently.

 To make changing your filter smoother in the future, use a permanent pen on your heater exterior or ductwork to indicate the airflow direction and filter size.